educelab/ink-id/README.rst

 SLURM Jobs
 ^^^^^^^^^^

-This code is often used in Singularity containers, run as SLURM jobs on a compute cluster.
+``inkid`` is often run on a compute cluster, scheduled by SLURM and run in a Singularity container.
 For documentation of this usage, see ``singularity/inkid.def``.

 K-Fold Cross Validation (and Prediction)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-``inkid/scripts/train_and_predict.py``typically takes a dataset files as input and trains on the specified training regions, validates on the validation regions, and predicts on the prediction regions.
+``inkid/scripts/train_and_predict.py`` typically takes dataset files as input and trains on the specified training regions, validates on the validation regions, and predicts on the prediction regions.
 However if the ``--cross-validate-on`` argument is passed, the behavior is slightly different.
-The nth training source will be removed from the training set and added to the validation and prediction sets.
+The nth training region will be removed from the training set and added to the validation and prediction sets.
 Example:

 .. code-block:: bash

-   $ inkid-train-and-predict --training-set ~/data/dri-datasets-drive/LunateSigma/grid-2x5.txt \
+   $ inkid-train-and-predict \
-        --cross-validate-on 7 \
-        --final-prediction-on-all \
+       --training-set inkid/examples/DummyTest.volpkg/working/DummyTest_grid1x2.txt \
-        --output ~/data/LunateSigmaGridTest00
+       --output test \
+       --cross-validate-on 0

-It is possible to schedule all of these jobs with one command if using SLURM's ``sbatch``.
-Example:
+It is possible to schedule all of the k-fold jobs with one command if using SLURM's ``sbatch`` via the ``--array`` argument. ``submit.sh`` creates a job for each array value, passing that value automatically to ``--cross-validate-on``:

 .. code-block:: bash